marpit19/Learning-Zig/README.md

-# Learning-Zig
+# Learning Zig
-doing Learning Zig, an introduction to the Zig programming language by @karlseguin
+doing Learning Zig, an introduction to the Zig programming language by [@karlseguin](https://github.com/karlseguin)